rantifamilusi/NotifyBC/docs/docs/getting-started/installation.md

 For small-scale production deployment or for evaluation, both source code and docker container will do.
 For large-scale production deployment that requires horizontal scalability, the recommendation is one of

 * deploying to OpenShift
-* setting up a load banalced app cluster from source code build, backed by mongodb.
+* setting up a load balanced app cluster from source code build, backed by mongodb.

 To setup a development environment in order to contribute to *NotifyBC*, installing from source code is preferred.